 Last night Mallory and I were supposed to begin our vacation by heading to LA then on to Hong Kong to catch a flight down to the Maldives.
 Well, the flight from Tampa to Los Angeles was cancelled at 12:30 AM after being delayed 5 hours.
 This put us in a bit of a pickle as there is only 1 flight per day from Hong Kong to Male.
 This post will show you how to make the best of a crappy situation and take advantage of airline alliances.

 Our issues began at check-in.
-I was told by the Executive Platinum reservations line that they would be able to change Mallory’s ticket to show her married name because all of the name change procedures were in process when I booked the tickets.
+I was told by the Executive Platinum reservations line that they wouldn’t be able to change Mallory’s ticket to show her married name because all of the name change procedures were in process when I booked the tickets.
 Once we finally got that figured out we were notified of the first delay of 2 hours.
 This delay was fine because it gave us time to grab dinner and would still make our connecting flight to Hong Kong.
 During dinner I received a notification that we were further delayed and would now miss our connection.
 No worries, there is an 8AM flight from LA to Hong Kong and we would still make our connection to Male.

 After another delay the inbound flight finally was in the air and would arrive at 10:35, about 4 hours after its scheduled arrival.
 Just when we are about to board the American Airlines Tampa night manager comes over the PA and says “Good evening everyone, thank you for your patience tonight, but we are going to have to cancel the flight because the crew is refusing to fly.”
 Crew refusing to fly is something I had never heard before, so needless to say I was very surprised.